-- Dependent Care: This type of FSA is to be used to pay for the care of dependents who need specific types of medical care.
+- Dependent Care: This type of FSA is meant to pay for the care of dependents who need specific types of medical care.
 Dependents in this context are children under the age of 13, a spouse, or a relative with mental or physical disabilities.
 The standard contribution is $5,000.

 FSA accounts are usually offered as part of your employment benefits package.
-Contact the human resources department or a supervisor in charge of benefits to find out if your employer offers one or more of the above FSA programs.
+You can contact the human resources department or a supervisor in charge of benefits to find out if your employer offers one or more of the above FSA programs.

-No, it’s not possible to receive cash from your FSA.
-Regardless of the amount of money you have in your FSA account, it’s not the type of account you can dip into when you need fast cash, as there are strict rules set by the Internal Revenue Service regarding how this money is handled.
+It’s not possible to receive cash from your FSA.
+Regardless of the amount of money you have in your FSA account, it’s not the type of account you can dip into when you need fast cash, as there are strict rules set by the Internal Revenue Service regarding how this money is to be handled.

-While your employer may offer a grace period (an extension of usually a couple months during which you can spend the remainder of the money in your FSA) or allow you to roll over up to $500 for use in the following year, any other money in your account not spent during the calendar year will expire.
+While your employer may offer a grace period — an extension of usually a couple of months during which you can spend the remainder of the money in your FSA — or allow you to roll over up to $500 for use in the following year, any other money in your account not spent during the calendar year will expire.
 It is up to you to spend your FSA funds before they expire.
 Fortunately, there are a variety of ways you can spend this money.

 - Acupuncture treatments

-- Allergy/asthma relief — OTC allergy medications, eye drops, etc.
+- Allergy/asthma relief: Over-the-counter allergy medications, eye drops

 - Chiropractic care